handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

             column: 0,
             sortOrder: 'asc',
           },
-            // at initialization, sort the data by the 'Model' column, in ascending order {
+            // at initialization, sort the data by the 'Model' column, in descending order {
             column: 1,
             sortOrder: 'desc',